Welcome to our residency!

 We are excited to introduce you to our full-spectrum family medicine residency.
 Whether you are looking to work with urban underserved, gain skills to provide care in global settings or pursue a career in academic medicine, the University of Cincinnati/Christ Hospital Family Medicine Residency could be the next step in your medical training.

 Our residents and faculty end up doing a lot!
 Below is a list of some of the things we are currently bragging about.
 If you want even more click here for Summer 2019 newsletter updates!
 Many of our faculty and residents are highlighted, including our most recent graduates!
 Click here for the most recent research division news.
-If you want to go more in depth, past newsletters can be found here: Fall/Winter 2018 department news letter (or here for the Spring 2018 department news letter.
+If you want to go more in depth, past newsletters can be found here: Fall/Winter 2018 department news letter or here for the Spring 2018 department news letter.